"I'm just the kind of person that rather than lashing out at something that hurts me, I usually cry about it and pray about it."

 She doesn't just make music with people.
 She makes family.

-The Buddy Program she started in the early '90s promised every 7th and 8th grader $500 if they graduated high school.
+She started the Buddy Program in the early '90s — $500 for every 7th and 8th grader who graduated high school.
 The dropout rate fell from 35% to 6%.
+Not a headline she's chased.
+Just a problem she saw in the people she grew up with.

-In April 2020, weeks into the pandemic, Dolly donated $1 million to Vanderbilt University for coronavirus research.
-That money helped fund Moderna's vaccine development.
+April 2020.
+Weeks into a global pandemic that nobody understood.
+Dolly donated $1 million to Vanderbilt University for coronavirus research.
+That contribution helped fund the development of the Moderna vaccine.

-"I just want to say to all of you cowards out there—don't be such a chicken squat," she joked in the video of her vaccination.
+"I just want to say to all of you cowards out there—don't be such a chicken squat," she joked.
 "Get out there and get your shot."

 Dolly Parton's Challenges and Controversies